All Episodes

 Wait, wait, wait, wait a minute.

-Wait, wait a second.
+Wait a second.

 What do you mean I don't support boycotts?

-What are you talking about?
+What are you talking?

-Is there a boycott plan?
+Is there a boycott planned?

 I don't.

-I'm just not gonna lead one.
+I'm just not going to lead one.

-That's my problem with uh with boycotts.
+That's my problem with boycotts.

-They're gonna happen or not.
+They're going to happen or not.

 I don't know.

-But really, this definition of um of bigotry is pretty good, an incapacity to conceive seriously the alternative to a proposition.
+An incapacity to conceive seriously the alternative to a proposition.

-Close-mindedness, closed-mindedness, uh rigidity, bigotry.
+Closed-mindedness, rigidity, bigotry.

-Um The point is worth considering.
+The point is worth considering.

 Even though Phil used crass juvenile language to articulate his point, what he was getting at was his belief that homosexual desire is unnatural and inherently disordered.

-This opinion's in unique to him.
+This opinion isn't unique to him.

-It's actually shared by A majority of his fans, including shared by the Pope.
+It's actually shared by a majority of his fans, including shared by the Pope.

-But then the question is he asks it somewhere in this piece.
+But then the question is, he asks it somewhere in this piece.

 Why does every time this happen, why is our go-to political strategy for beating our opponents to silence them?